Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 }
 ```

+GATT services are automatically deployed by the BLE server when launched.
 A BLE server is fundamentally asynchronous and results are always delivered to the `BLEServer` class callback methods, e.g. `onReady`, `onConnected`, etc. above.
 The following sections describe the `BLEServer` class, properties, and callbacks.

 <a id="classbleserver"></a>
 ## Class BLEServer